linz/nz-facilities/db/docs/source/introduction.rst

    :scale: 60 %
    :alt: an overview of the NZ Facilities creation process

    Image 1.
-An overview of the NZ Facilities creation process, from source data to attributed facility boundaries, and finally to assigned `NZ Building Outlines <https://data.linz.govt.nz/layer/101290-nz-building-outlines/>`_.
+An overview of the NZ Facilities creation process, from source data to attributed facility boundaries, and finally to assigned NZ Building Outlines.

 Source Data